Your Clarksdale Press Register applauds the Mayor and Board of Commissioner’s plans to clean up Clarksdale.

 We said earlier it is good the city has finally decided to embark on an effort to clean up their dilapidated homes.

-Your Clarksdale Press Register is a conservative watchdog when it come to spending your tax dollars, but this is one project this town needs.
+Your Clarksdale Press Register is a conservative watchdog on spending your tax dollars, but this is one project this town needs to invest in and get to work.